MajestyOTBR/TibiaSpriteExtractor-11-11.98/README.md

 [X] extract spritsheets to bmp

-[0] semi done spr,data version selecting but its not finished so dont create a sprite just yet
+[0] semi done spr,data version selecting but its not finished so dont create a spr file just yet

 todo:
 /////////////////